-Kolkata: Principal of RG Kar Medical College resigns amid protests over junior doctor’s rape, murder
+We will transfer probe into doctor’s rape, murder to CBI if police unable to solve case, says CM

 After arresting one person, the police have summoned three junior doctors and one house staff member in connection with the case.

-The principal of Kolkata’s RG Kar Medical College and Hospital, Dr Sandip Ghosh, resigned on Monday amid protests over the rape and murder of a 31-year-old junior doctor at the institute on Friday, ANI reported.
+The West Bengal government will transfer to the Central Bureau of Investigation the case related to the rape and murder of a junior doctor in Kolkata if the police is unable to solve it by August 18, Chief Minister Mamata Banerjee said on Monday, reported ANI.

-The postgraduate student’s body was found in the seminar hall at the hospital without most of its clothes.
+A 31-year-old junior doctor was found dead at Kolkata’s RG Kar Medical College and Hospital on Friday morning.
+The doctor, a postgraduate student, was found in the seminar hall at the hospital.

+“I want the police to arrest the accused as early as possible,” Banerjee said on Monday.

+This came a day after she vowed to seek the death penalty for the culprit in the case.
+The Trinamool Congress chief had also said that her government would have no objections to the Central Bureau of Investigation taking over the case if the doctor’s family and other students demanded it.

 Stay updated